+44 (0)7902 114070

 Lanercost Priory | English Heritage

-Just a few miles from Wall and Lakes holiday cottage and magnificent.
+Just a few miles from Wall & Lakes holiday cottage and magnificent.
 Why not visit amazing Lanercost Priory, enjoy a coffee in their highly recommended café.
 From here you may also decide to join the footpath up to Birdoswald Roman fort on Hadrian’s Wall.

 Geltsdale RSPB bird reserve, Tindale Tarn and Castle Carrock fells